Fast Robust Kernel Regression through Sign Gradient Descent with Early Stopping

-by presenting two equivalent objectives, that, when minimized with respect to $[\fv^\top, \fsv{^\top}]^\top$, generate the solution in Equation \ref{eq:krr_s_fs}.
-In this and the following sections, all calculations are done with respect to $\alphav$, and the corresponding expressions for $[\fv^\top, \fsv{^\top}]^\top$ are obtained through multiplication with $[\K^\top,\Ks{^\top}]^\top$.
-However, in Appendix \ref{sec:equ_f}, we show how the expressions for $[\fv^\top, \fsv{^\top}]^\top$ can alternatively be obtained directly without taking the detour over $\alphav$.
+In Appendix \ref{sec:equ_f}, we take this one step further by reformulating Equation \ref{eq:krr_obj_alpha} directly in the model predictions, $[\fv^\top, \fsv{^\top}]^\top$, by presenting two equivalent objectives, that, when minimized with respect to $[\fv^\top, \fsv{^\top}]^\top$, generate the solution in Equation \ref{eq:krr_s_fs}.
+In this and the following sections, all calculations are done with respect to $\alphav$, and the corresponding expressions for $[\fv^\top, \fsv{^\top}]^\top$ are obtained through multiplication with $[\K^\top,\Ks{^\top}]^\top$, but, as shown in the appendix, the expressions for $[\fv^\top, \fsv{^\top}]^\top$ can be obtained directly without taking the detour over $\alphav$.

-In Lemma \ref{thm:equ_alpha}, we show how we can move the weighted norm in Equation \ref{eq:krr_obj_alpha} from the penalty term to the reconstruction term.
+In Proposition \ref{thm:equ_alpha}, we show how we can move the weighted norm in Equation \ref{eq:krr_obj_alpha} from the penalty term to the reconstruction term.